Disclosure of Material to Third Parties

-Generally speaking, an MG3 and other communications between the CPS and Police should not be disclosed to the defence or a third party, either routinely or upon request.
-Such documents will be protected on public interest grounds, and public interest immunity should be claimed.
-A compelling factor in favour of non disclosure will be the importance of encouraging freedom of communication between police forces and the CPS without the fear that communications will at some later stage be subjected to inspection, analysis and detailed investigation.
+Generally an MG3 and other communications between the CPS and Police should not be disclosed to the defence or a third party, either routinely or upon request.
+Such documents will be protected on grounds of legal professional privilege and often public interest immunity.
+A compelling factor in favour of non- disclosure will be the importance of encouraging freedom of communication between police forces and the CPS without the fear that communications will at some later stage be subjected to inspection, analysis and detailed investigation.

-This also applies to Police reports.
+This also applies to police crime reports.
 Although these are documents generated by the police, the CPS may still have an interest in disclosure decisions.

-For further guidance on public interest immunity, reference should be made to the Disclosure Manual within the legal guidance section.
+For further guidance on public interest immunity, reference should be made to the Disclosure Manual.

 Legal Professional Privilege (LPP) arises out of the confidential relationship that exists between a lawyer in private practice and a client.
 This relationship allows for the non-disclosure of information or documents that would reveal what has been said or written between a lawyer and his/her client.
 It can only arise in a "relevant legal context".
 The rationale which underlies the privilege was explained by Lord Taylor C.J. in R v Derby Magistrates' Court, Ex parte B 1 AC 487.